Pharmacy College Admission Test is the entrance exam that you shall

 - Since the score report is very detailed, you need to concentrate on each part of the exam.
 A high score in one subtest and a low score in the other shall lower your chances of admission since pharmacy schools look for students who are evenly talented across different subject areas.

-There are two primary consequences of a low PCAT score.
+There are two primary consequences of a low score in PCAT.
 The first is that you could be forced by circumstances to take admission in a college that you do not like.
 The other is that you shall have to reappear for the exam to earn a worthwhile score.
 Either of these situations calls for inconvenience and extra effort.
 It is best to stay clear of such situations by putting your best foot forward in the first attempt itself.
 This can only be achieved through meticulous planning to tackle the exam and dedicated studies.